Academic Advisory Committee

 Rabbi Jack Bemporad

-Co-Director, John Paul II Center
+Founder and Director Emeritus, John Paul II Center

 Promoting interfaith dialogue for more than 30 years, he has met with world religious leaders, from private meetings with Pope John Paul II, to appearing on panels with the Dalai Lama.
 In 2013, he led eight leading Imams and Muslim leaders from the Middle East and developing world to Auschwitz, and as a result of their experience, the Imams issued a landmark public statement condemning Holocaust Denial and anti-Semitism.
 Most recently, he was awarded a Ph.D. in Theology, honoris causa from the Angelicum.